 -When removing head from concrete let it pass 3-6 inches from the previous layer to ensure a tight bond and preventing lift lines

 -Pours should not be more then 2 – 3 feet high so the air has a chance to escape

-By using the methods above the aggregate will consolidate and bond together to create a long-lasting slab.
+By using the methods above and the right concrete vibrating equipment the aggregate will consolidate and bond together to create a long-lasting slab.
 In the end a vibrator will remove trapped air bubbles, create a strong bond and create less shrinkage cracks, less bleeding and segregation of the pour.